htrajan/ht-drawsteel/Classes Single Page/Conduit.md

 The power of the gods flows through you!
 As a vessel for divine magic, you don't just keep your allies in the fight.
 You make those allies more effective, even as you rain divine energy down upon your foes.
 While the deity or saint you serve might have other faithful and clergy, you are special among worshippers, receiving your abilities from the highest source.

-As a conduit, you [[Heal|heal]] and buff your allies, and debuff your foes while smiting them with divine magic.
+As a conduit, you heal and buff your allies, and debuff your foes while smiting them with divine magic.
 The spark of divinity within you shines, aweing your enemies and granting you increased empathy.

 ## Basics